-Trigger Warning to Millennials: This article might hurt your feelings.
+Trigger Warning to my fellow Millennials: This article might hurt your feelings.

 Bad stuff happens.
 Really really bad stuff.
 This has unfortunately been a kind of bad year when it comes to bad stuff happening to good people that I personally know.

 These are cases where sorrow, mourning, sadness, and other less than fun emotions are totally normal, and I would argue most people would find them acceptable.